Vedant9500/MEDid/biometric-service/DEPLOYMENT_GUIDE.md

 ✅ **Audit logging** - Complete operation tracking
 ✅ **Production deployment** - Docker, environment configuration, and scaling

-This enhanced version transforms the original Grade B+ code into a production-ready Grade A service suitable for emergency medical identification systems.
+This transforms the original Grade B+ code into a production-ready Grade A service suitable for emergency medical identification systems.